AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/integrate-aem-assets-edge-delivery-services.md

 ---
-title: Integra [!DNL AEM Assets] durante l'authoring del contenuto per [!DNL Edge Delivery Services]
+title: Integrare [!DNL AEM Assets] durante la creazione di contenuto per [!DNL Edge Delivery Services]
-description: Scopri come integrare  [!DNL AEM Assets] con [!DNL Edge Delivery Services].
-This integration enables you to integrate [!DNL AEM Assets] con [!DNL Microsoft Word] e [!DNL Google Docs], integrate [!DNL AEM Assets] con [!DNL Universal Editor], integrate [!DNL Dynamic Media] con [!DNL Edge Delivery Services], integrate [!DNL Dynamic Media with OpenAPI capabilities] con [!DNL Universal Editor] e integrare [!DNL Dynamic Media with OpenAPI capabilities] con [!DNL Microsoft Word] e [!DNL Google Docs].
+description: Scopri come integrare il [!DNL AEM Assets] con [!DNL Edge Delivery Services].
+This integration enables you to integrate [!DNL AEM Assets]  [!DNL Microsoft Word] e [!DNL Google Docs], integrate [!DNL AEM Assets] con [!DNL Universal Editor], integrate [!DNL Dynamic Media]  [!DNL Edge Delivery Services], integrate [!DNL Dynamic Media with OpenAPI capabilities]  [!DNL Universal Editor] con e integrare [!DNL Dynamic Media with OpenAPI capabilities] con [!DNL Microsoft Word] e. [!DNL Google Docs]
 tags: "AEM Assets""Edge Delivery Services""Dynamic Media""Dynamic Media with OpenAPI capabilities""Universal Editor""Edge Delivery Services with Universal Editor"
 features: "How to use [!DNL  AEM Assets] with [!DNL Edge Delivery Services]""How to use [!DNL AEM Assets] with [!DNL Universal Editor]""How to use [!DNL Dynamic Media with OpenAPI capabilities] with [!DNL Edge Delivery Services]""How to use [!DNL Dynamic Media with OpenAPI capabilities] in [!DNL Universal Editor]""How to integrate [!DNL Universal Editor] with [!DNL Edge Delivery Services] and [!DNL AEM Assets]""How to use [!DNL Dynamic Media with OpenAPI capabilities] in document based authoring tools""How to use [!DNL AEM Assets] in [!DNL Microsoft word] and [!DNL Google docs]""How to use [!DNL Universal Editor] with [!DNL Edge Delivery Services]""How to use [!DNL Dynamic Media with OpenAPI capabilities] in [!DNL Microsoft word] and [!DNL Google docs]""How to use [!DNL Dynamic Media] for asset delivery in document based authoring tools and [!DNL Universal Editor]"
 exl-id: e58db2ce-a55a-49b3-ae8e-709b5ea8d095
-source-git-commit: 64cf8feed8cc8c3c38b29f36ee7b2d7944f408d1
+source-git-commit: 3d333fb7b6304c5e0d9898bd9fbd947e54d2e7e1
 workflow-type: tm+mt
 source-wordcount: 671
 ht-degree: 6%